Omkarbhargude/Logic-Based-Programs/README.md

 # 🧠 Logic-Based Problem Solving

 This repository contains **logic-based and problem-solving programs** implemented in multiple programming languages.
-It is created to strengthen **programming fundamentals, logical thinking, and interview preparation**.
+It is created to strengthen my **programming fundamentals, logical thinking, and interview preparation**.

 The same types of problems are solved using:
 - **C**